Copper piping, everything you need to know

 Overview: Copper piping might not seem like the most exciting topic in the world, but trust us, it’s worth getting to know.
-Copper piping has been around for centuries, and it’s played an important role in the history of plumbing.
+Copper piping has been in use for centuries, and it has played an important role in the history of plumbing.
 Discover the ins and outs of copper piping!

 But take a moment to consider copper piping.
 It might be hidden away behind walls and under floors, but it’s a longtime hero of the plumbing world, with a history that spans centuries and a durability that’s tough to beat.